knocklabs/docs/pages/integrations/extensions/datadog.md

 ## Installing the integration

-1. Visit the integrations page in your Knock dashboard, and click the "Extensions" tab
+1. Visit the integrations page in your Knock dashboard, and click the "Extensions" tab.
-2. Click "Configure Datadog"
+2. Click "Configure Datadog".
-3. Enter a Datadog API Key from Datadog's [API Keys](https://app.datadoghq.com/organization-settings/api-keys) page (we recommend creating a dedicated key just for Knock)
+3. Enter a Datadog API Key from Datadog's [API Keys](https://app.datadoghq.com/organization-settings/api-keys) page (we recommend creating a dedicated key just for Knock).
-4. Pick the correct site for your Datadog account (visit [Datadog's docs](https://docs.datadoghq.com/getting_started/site/) for more information)
+4. Pick the correct site for your Datadog account (visit [Datadog's docs](https://docs.datadoghq.com/getting_started/site/) for more information).
-5. Click "Connect"
+5. Click "Connect".

 ## Uninstalling the integration

-1. Visit the integrations page in your Knock dashboard, and click the "Extensions" tab
+1. Visit the integrations page in your Knock dashboard, and click the "Extensions" tab.
-2. Click the "Disconnect" button for the Datadog extension, and then click "Confirm"
+2. Click the "Disconnect" button for the Datadog extension, and then click "Confirm".
-3. If you created a dedicated Datadog API key for Knock, you can now delete the key from Datadog's [API Keys](https://app.datadoghq.com/organization-settings/api-keys) page
+3. If you created a dedicated Datadog API key for Knock, you can now delete the key from Datadog's [API Keys](https://app.datadoghq.com/organization-settings/api-keys) page.